Shopify/quilt/packages/performance/README.md

 performance.finish();
 ```

+This package also exports a `timeOrigin` util.
+This util can be used instead of using `performance.timeOrigin` directly.
+The `timeOrigin` util provides a fallback for browsers that don't support `performance.timeOrigin`, such as Safari, but will still use the higher-resolution `performance.timeOrigin` when available.

 ### `Navigation`

 The `Navigation` object represents a full navigation, either from a full-page refresh, or between two pages.
 It has the following key details about the navigation: